 - 1 teaspoon salt

-- Turn Instant Pot to saute.
-Once pressure cooker is heated, add in olive oil.
+- Turn the Instant Pot to saute.
+Once the pressure cooker is heated, add the olive oil.

 - Add onions and saute until soft and translucent, about 3 minutes.
 Add in garlic and saute for 1 minute longer.

-- Add cubed butternut squash, apple cider, stock, and seasonings.
+- Stir in cubed butternut squash, apple cider, and seasonings.

-- Cook on high pressure for 15 minutes.
-(Hit manual button and adjust timer to 15 minutes by using + and - buttons.)
+- Seal the lid on the Instant Pot and be sure the vent knob is sealed.
+Cook on high pressure for 15 minutes.
+(Hit the manual/pressure cook button and adjust the timer to 15 minutes by using + and - buttons.)

 - Once pressure has released, allow for pressure to release for at least 10 minutes before manually releasing pressure.

-- Add in yogurt if using and blend until well combined.
+- Add in yogurt or cream if using and blend until well combined.